 The Dane County Youth Governance Program was created in January 2012 as an opportunity for the youth of Dane County to make change in the county while developing valuable skills for the future.
 It was modeled after Kenosha County’s Youth in Governance program, which has been extremely successful and has benefitted the county as well as each of the individual youth representatives.
+Youth in Governance programs are coordinated by UW Extension throughout Wisconsin.

 History of the Dane County Youth Governance Program